bloopepper/civic-salon/README.md

+# **Civic Salon README**

 # For Back-end

-Civic Salon README

 **for Development Server**
+Update the /.env file.
+run the code in terminal
+cd civic-salon
-run the code "uvicorn app:app --reload" then follow the url in browser "http://127.0.0.1:8000/"
+"uvicorn app:app --reload"
+Now, follow the url in browser "http://127.0.0.1:8000/"

 **for Docker**